 Mobile Cell Booster and Accessory kit $250CDN

-Of course if you need to upgrade rigs, antennas, rotors or computers etc this will cost more, but the rest in my case was existing equipment.
-Software is free!
+upgrading rigs, antennas, rotors or computers etc this will cost more if required, but the rest (in my case) were existing equipment and the software programs are free!

-More to come as this is an ongoing project.
+There will likely be more to come as this is, and will be, an ongoing and evolving radio project.
 As mentioned I want to thoroughly test the cell phone booster at the cottage and either add another radio for my dipole antenna and HF vertical or buy a remote antenna switch for port 2 on the Icom 746 Pro.

 This page is always in work, check back periodically for more to come - for now.......

 LED Christmas lights.
 2015/2016 Season is over! - as of Feb 1st, 95% of the LED lighting is down, the rest is shut off, with the exception of a new addition called "APP Lights" .
 These are controlled via smartphone, and designed for themes and colours for all holidays.
 Right now we are showing purple and pink for Valentines Day These lights will be along the eves and peak of roof on 1st floor for the season , and will only be on around each holiday for a few days.